JoaoCostaIFG/LPOO/docs/README.md

 room design is read from a file.
 These map files are located within the **resources/** directory of the project.
-In these files we can specify the walls, enemies, spawners and the **Skane's** initial position with the following characters (all other characters are considered empty space):
+In these files we can specify the walls, enemies, spawners and the **Skane's** initial position with the following characters (all other characters are ignored):

 - c - Civilian
 - C - Civilian spawner